 Asda has come under new ownership from 2021 after former owner Walmart agreed the £6.8bn sale of the business to the co-founders and co-chief executives of EG Group, Mohsin and Zuber Issa, and investment vehicle TDR Capital in October 2020.
 The acquisition was greenlit by the CMA in June 2021 following an 8-month investigation into potential competition concerns.

 The billionaire Issa brothers and TDR Capital have taken a majority ownership stake in Asda, with Walmart retaining an equity investment and a seat on the board as part of an “ongoing commercial relationship”.
-EG Group will now buy Asda’s petrol forecourt business in a separate £750m deal following the completion of the supermarket acqusition.
-The sale of 27 petrol stations by EG Group to lessen competition concerns was a condition of the merger.

 The grocer has been overhauling its product range and upping investment in pricing in a bid to claw back sales from the discounters.
-It is also focusing on remodelling its big stores, driving up customer service standards and is continuing to invest in online to improve the profitability of the business which has been coming under pressure.
+It is also focusing on remodelling its big stores, driving up customer service standards and is continuing to invest in online to improve the profitability of the business which had been coming under pressure.

 Innovation rating: 3